ironhack-labs/lab-advance-querying-mongo/starter_code/queries.md

 # Answers

-### 1. All the companies that it's name match 'Babelgum'.
+### 1. All the companies whose name match 'Babelgum'.
 Retrieve only their `name` field.

 <!-- Your Code Goes Here -->